Theft, Fraud, Burglary, Robbery, and the $5,000 Threshold

 Further, being charged with theft can also affect one’s immigration status.
 Anyone charged with an indictable offence in Canada who is not a citizen can expect to have the Immigration, Refugees and Citizenship Canada (IRCC) investigate their case.
 Non citizens who are sentenced to more than 6 months in jail are usually deported from Canada.

-Defence for Theft, Robbery, or Fraud Charges
+Theft, Robbery, or Fraud Charges Defence Lawyer

 Whether you are facing a charge of theft above or below $5,000, an experienced criminal defence lawyer can provide you with the best strategy for your defence given your situation.
 Like any criminal offence, a history of similar allegations will always be considered an aggravating factor.
 The behaviour of the accused when caught, who the accused was with at the time (children, mentally disabled people, etc.), and the relationship between the accused and the victim are also factors that can be weighed when reviewing the case.